wanglin2/mind-map-docs/src/en/start/start.md

 ```

 > If there is an installation dependency error, you can try adjusting the node version.
 The author is using version 14. x.
+>
+> If you encounter reference errors for dependencies such as 'simple-mind-map-plugin-handdrawnlikestyle', you can comment out the corresponding imported code in '/web/src/pages/Edit/components/Edit.vue'.
+These are paid plugins, and if needed, you can also consider purchasing: [Paid plugins](../plugins/handDrawnLikeStyle.mdd)

 ### Packaging the Library